David-Maisonave/GameLauncher/README.md

 * ROM details editor.
 * Add option to Settings to allow changing default **images** and **roms** sub folder.
 * Add option to password protected advance option.
+* Add decompression option for emulators like DuckStation which don't support ZIP files.